emikes919/eddymikes_blog/_posts/2023-12-26-how-i-write.md

 That is, three formidable opponents: AI co-pilots, my wife Sarah, and my fellow writer Julian.

-Before sharing the post with my trusty human advisors, I flag any remaining passages that just aren’t hitting quite right and drop them into ChatGPT and [Notion AI](https://affiliate.notion.so/8moig6rseq6t){:target="_blank"} for some inspiration on how to improve them.
+Before sharing the post with my trusty human advisors, I flag any remaining passages that just aren’t hitting quite right and drop them into [ChatGPT](https://chat.openai.com/){:target="_blank"} and [Notion AI](https://affiliate.notion.so/8moig6rseq6t){:target="_blank"} for some inspiration on how to improve them.
 I’ll take what AI gives me probably four out of ten times.

 <p class="blue-box">One guy’s quick take on where text AI stands today:
 <br><br>